Open-Systems-Pharmacology/Cimetidine-Alfentanil-DDI/README.md

-# Cimetidine-Alprazolam-DDI
+# Cimetidine-Alfantanil-DDI
-Modeling of published clinical Cimetidine-Alprazolam-DDI studies for model evaluation
+Modeling of published clinical Cimetidine-Alfenatnil-DDI studies for model evaluation